 This method may not be entirely reliable and accurate but it will give you an estimate of the month and/or year that your PC was built.
 If the other methods don’t work for you, then you can try this technique to see if you can narrow down the date your computer was manufactured.

 Check the “Date Created” of Files and Folders in the (C:) Drive

 You can look at the “Date created” information of the files and folders in your computer’s (C:) drive to know the date when you first installed Windows on your PC or laptop.

 Just navigate to C:\Program Files (x86) or C:\Windows\System32 and sort the files and folders by “Date created.”
 This column is not shown by default so you need to add the column by right-clicking Sort by, choosing More and selecting Date created.

 In the example above, the earliest creation date for folders in the C:\Program Files (x86) directory is July 26, 2015, which is the date when I first installed Windows in my computer.

 There might be other files and folders that are “older” than your computer.
 For example, the mfc100.dll file was supposedly created in 2011, or four years before I bought my computer.
 What you can do is look at the oldest “date created” that is common across the C:\Program Files (x86) or C:\Windows\System32 directories to pinpoint the Windows installation date.

 Knowing the exact age of your computer or laptop might seem difficult but if there’s a will, there’s a way.
 Some computers may have the manufacturing date printed on the device which makes the job easy, but if not, you can try any of these aforementioned methods to determine how old your computer is.

-If you know a different method to find out the age of a computer, please feel free to comment below and I’ll consider it.
+If you know a different method to find out the age of a computer, please feel free to comment below and I’ll consider adding it.